 Chaitanya Chawla

-When I'm not in the lab, I am either playing badminton 🏸 or travelling.
+Outside the lab, you can find me playing badminton 🏸 or travelling.

 CV / Google Scholar / Github / LinkedIn